ds-stream/codeaithon--challenge--21/README.md

 git checkout -b <branch_name>
 ```

-Replace <branch_name> with a coder-x, where x is your assigned participant number.
+Replace <branch_name> with a developer-x, where x is your assigned participant number.

 ## Making Changes and Committing